martinmcconnell/fyp-doc/notes.md

 ## peer 2 peer, P2P
 The concept of peer-to-peer technology dates back to the early days of networking.
 It was initially developed as a way to allow computers to connect and share resources without the need for a central server or authority.

 In the early 1990s, the first peer-to-peer file sharing networks began to emerge, allowing users to share and download files directly from each other's computers.
-This proved to be a popular and efficient way to share files, but it also led to the widespread sharing of copyrighted material, which sparked controversy and legal battles.
+This proved to be a popular and efficient way to share files, but it also led to the widespread sharing of copyrighted material, which sparked controversy and legal battles **(Woolf, n.d.)**.

 In recent years, peer-to-peer technology has continued to evolve and is now used in a variety of applications, including social networking, streaming video, and distributed computing.
-It is also a key component of blockchain technology, which allows decentralised networks to operate without a central authority.
+It is also a key component of blockchain technology, which allows decentralised networks to operate without a central authority **(White, 2018)**.

 Overall, peer-to-peer technology has a rich history and continues to play a significant role in the development of networking and computing technology.

 ## Interplanetary File System
 The Interplanetary File System, or IPFS, is a decentralised, peer-to-peer protocol for sharing and storing files.
 It was developed by Protocol Labs, a research, development, and deployment laboratory, in 2015.

 IPFS is based on the concept of distributed hash tables (DHTs), which allow nodes in a network to store and retrieve data based on a unique identifier known as a "hash."
-This allows IPFS to distribute and replicate data across multiple nodes, making it more resilient and efficient than traditional centralized systems.
+This allows IPFS to distribute and replicate data across multiple nodes, making it more resilient and efficient than traditional centralized systems **(Protocol Labs, 2015)**.

 Since its launch, IPFS has gained a significant amount of interest and adoption in the blockchain and decentralised web communities.
-It has also been used in a variety of applications, including file sharing, content distribution, and distributed computing.
+It has also been used in a variety of applications, including file sharing, content distribution, and distributed computing **(Protocol Labs, 2015)**.

 Overall, the development of IPFS has been an important advancement in decentralised, peer-to-peer technology, and it continues to be an active area of research and development.

 ### Content Identifier and Distributed Hash Tables
 Content identifiers, or CIDs, are unique identifiers used by the Interplanetary File System (IPFS) to identify and locate data in a decentralised network.
-They are based on the concept of distributed hash tables (DHTs), which allow nodes in a network to store and retrieve data based on a unique identifier known as a "hash."
+They are based on the concept of distributed hash tables (DHTs), which allow nodes in a network to store and retrieve data based on a unique identifier known as a "hash." **(Protocol Labs, n.d.)**

 CIDs are a key component of IPFS, as they allow users to access and share data without the need for a central authority or server.
-They are also used to ensure that data is stored and accessed in a consistent and reliable manner across the network.
+They are also used to ensure that data is stored and accessed in a consistent and reliable manner across the network **(Protocol Labs, n.d.)**.

 CIDs are typically represented as a string of characters that begin with "Qm" followed by a series of numbers and letters.
-They are generated using a cryptographic hash function, which ensures that they are unique and cannot be easily tampered with.
+They are generated using a cryptographic hash function, which ensures that they are unique and cannot be easily tampered with **(Protocol Labs, n.d.)**.

 Overall, CIDs are an essential part of the IPFS protocol and enable its decentralised, peer-to-peer nature.

 ### Kubo (Golang on IPFS)
 go-ipfs, now called Kubo, is an implementation of the Interplanetary File System (IPFS) written in the Go programming language.
-It is a decentralised, peer-to-peer protocol for sharing and storing files, and it is designed to be scalable, efficient, and secure.
+It is a decentralised, peer-to-peer protocol for sharing and storing files, and it is designed to be scalable, efficient, and securei **(Protocol Labs, n.d.)**.

 go-ipfs is developed and maintained by Protocol Labs, the creators of IPFS.
 It is open-source and available on GitHub, allowing anyone to contribute to its development or use it in their own projects.

 go-ipfs is a command-line tool, which means that it is typically used in a terminal or command prompt.
-It provides a range of commands for managing and interacting with the IPFS network, including commands for adding and retrieving files, running a local node, and connecting to the network.
+It provides a range of commands for managing and interacting with the IPFS network, including commands for adding and retrieving files, running a local node, and connecting to the network **(Protocol Labs, n.d.)**.

 Overall, go-ipfs is an important component of the IPFS ecosystem, providing a high-quality and well-supported implementation of the protocol in the Go programming language. **(Protocol Labs, n.d.)**